syndesisio/syndesis.io/content/docs/cli.md

     streams included in these templates refer to Docker images with the new version.

-  - Now run an `mvn -Prelease clean deploy` to deploy all artefacts to a new staging repository on oss.sonatype.org, the platform for release artefacts on Maven central.
+  - Now run an `mvn -Prelease clean deploy` to deploy all artifacts to a new staging repository on oss.sonatype.org, the platform for release artifacts on Maven central.
 The staging repository on this Sonatype Nexus is validated and closed.

   - If `--docker-user` and `--docker-password` is given, then a `docker